 Alumni Association Distinguished Research and Creative Achievement and Faculty Excellence Award in Engaged Scholarship

-To award faculty who have brought honor and recognition to the University in the following areas:
+Distinguished awards in Research and Creative Achievement and Faculty Excellence Award in Engaged Scholarship are awarded to faculty who have brought honor and recognition to the University in the following areas:

 - Distinguished Achievement in the Creative Arts